GuruprasadaShridharHegde/Multi-processing-Multithreading-Analysis/README.md

 # Multi-processing-Multithreading-Analysis
 ---------------------------------------------------------------------------------------------------- ## Task given by sameer.sinha@saarthi.ai
 ## What is Multi-Processing ?
-Hell Sir, before going to start the approach what you had given during the interview I would like to brief about Multiprocessing.
+Hello Sir, before going to start the approach what you had given during the interview I would like to brief about Multiprocessing.
 Multiprocessing is a package that supports spawning processes using an API similar to the threading module.
 Due to this, the multiprocessing module allows the programmer to fully leverage multiple processors on a given machine.
 * Multiprocessing refers to the ability of a system to support more than one processor at the same time.
 Applications in a multiprocessing system are broken to smaller routines that run independently.
 The operating system allocates these threads to the processors improving performance of the system.
 * A global interpreter lock (GIL) is a mechanism used in Python interpreter to synchronize the execution of threads so that only one native thread can execute at a time, even if run on a multi-core processor.
 * The primary classes of the Python multiprocessing module are: